Meal prep baked eggs in a muffin tin! Bulk prep your eggs for easy breakfasts in the morning. Low carb, gluten-free, and ready in under 20 minutes.

 Breakfast was one of the very first meals I started meal prepping because I found myself skipping breakfast in my morning rush.
 Then I'd grab a sugary coffee shop muffin and crash mid-morning.
 Total disaster.

 If only I'd known about meal prep sooner!
 Today we're talking baked eggs.
 If you are looking for scrambled egg muffins, check out my 7 breakfast egg muffin recipes here!

-These baked egg cups are made in a muffin tin, and can be as simple as a single egg, or you can jazz them up with some bacon, ham or turkey.
-The best part is you don’t even need a bowl, just crack your eggs right into the muffin tin and bake them up!
+These baked eggs are made in a muffin tin, and can be as simple as a single egg, or you can jazz them up with some bacon, ham or turkey.
+The best part is you don't even need a bowl, just crack your eggs right into the muffin tin and bake them up!

 Don't forget to pin this post to save it for later!